 What makes a house great and inviting are the people that live there, the way the home is used, and the way it makes you feel when you’re in it.
 Of course a mess doesn’t create an inviting atmosphere and that’s not what I’m saying.
 I do actually need to spend some time today tidying up… just a bit, haha.
 But being real does create that atmosphere.
 And would you believe I’m even inviting a friend over for lunch today and hosting a small group here tonight?
 In spite of the imperfections.
 They know me, we share life together.
 That’s what its about.
 It isn’t about perfect.

 So the point of the “after” picture?
 The magazines, the eye candy?
 Its inspiration, its beauty, its food for thought.
-But may we never be deceived into thinking its some perfect elusive reality that we cannot attain.
+But may we never be deceived into thinking its some perfect elusive reality that we should attain.

 Thanks for reading. ❤